GeethaRavikkumar/Salary_Prediction_fresh_graduates/README.md

 Python programing using Regression methods like Linear, KNN, LASSO and Decision Trees to predict CTC for a freshly graduated candidate from the University also tried boosting the model using Gradient Boosting/ Ada Boosting.

-Intial Analysis :
+# Intial Analysis :

 Found missing values in the dataset in the Recruitment Assessment data and Participant information data

       - for the Participant information data, the 10 and 12 th marks have been replaced with Median since I found the board name for those missing values of 12th and 10th.
-      - for the Recruitment Assessment data - according to the data description document the "-1" values indicates that the person has not appeared for the test, it is considered as the missing data.

-In case the score is -1 for this test, you could make use of the scores in the tests mentioned below to get more information.
-If the scores in the tests below are -1 as well, then it can be concluded that the candidate has not given a module listed here.
+      - for the Recruitment Assessment data, according to the data description document the "-1" values indicates that the person has not appeared for the test, it is considered as the missing data.In case the score is -1 for this test, you could make use of the scores in the other tests to get more information.
+If the scores in the other tests are -1 as well, then it can be concluded         that the candidate has not given a module listed here.

+# Exploratory Data Analysis:
+       - The columns has been dropped

 Dataset: